neondatabase/website/content/docs/extensions/pg_embedding.md

 </CodeBlock>

+Please note that if you define an index for cosine or Manhattan distance, you must also modify your `SELECT` queries.
+See [Create an HNSW index](#create-a-table-for-your-vector-data) for details.

+### Optional column type change

 Given that `pgvector` and `pg_embedding` vector types are compatible, there's no need to modify your existing vector embedding table to migrate to `pg_embedding`.
-However, if you still want to change the embedding column type from `VECTOR` to `real[]`, instructions are provided below.
+However, if you want to change the embedding column type from `VECTOR` to `real[]`, instructions are provided below.
 The operation may be time and resource intensive depending on the size of your dataset, so please proceed with caution, as it could affect application availability.

 For a table defined for `pgvector`, such as this one: